martinlejko/NSWI130-ASSys/quality_scenarios.md

 The system maintains:
 - An **average response time** of less than **2 seconds** for all users, even during peak traffic.
 - The ability to handle **300% of the typical request volume** without failures or degradation in performance.

+## Modifiability scenario 1

+#### **Source:**
+- Developer
+#### **Stimulus:**
+- New requirements arise to enable bulk updates for course schedules.
+The current system design does not support adding new features without impacting existing components.
+#### **Artifact (Environment):**
+Scheduling System Backend – Courses Component
+Response: Add a Bulk Update Component to the Courses logic, ensuring clear separation of concerns.
+This new component will handle bulk update requests while existing functionality remains unchanged.
+Measure:
+New bulk update functionality is added with no regression issues in existing features.
+Development time for future updates is reduced by 20% due to modular design.